(Fall or Winter)

 We see our graduate students as part of the department’s active research and teaching community.
 Thus, most full-time graduate students receive support from our department in the form of teaching assistantships.
 This support includes: 1) a contract, for which the recipient performs teaching duties each semester; and 2) a tuition scholarship for program courses.
 Information on current levels of support is available from the department office.

 Financial Aid for Part-time Graduate Students –

 The department does not, in general, have funds to support part-time graduate students.
 However, as budgets permit, the department may be able to provide some support to a part-time graduate student.
 A scholarship application is available from the graduate secretary to request support.
-This application is due by May 1 for fall semester, October 1 for winter semester, and March 1 for spring and summer terms.
+This application is due three weeks before the beginning of a semester or term.
 Most part-time students are full-time teachers, however, and are thus eligible to receive financial assistance from the Utah State Office of Education, which offers an advancement award for teachers who are seeking an advanced degree.
 However, because of budget restrictions right now, this is not currently available.
 If and when it does become available again, we encourage all full-time teachers who apply for our program to also apply for this award.